-Another key aspect of global energy demand dynamic selection.
-Electricity demand will grow at more than twice the control of over demand for energy - led by industrial and digital technologies, household appliances, cooling and electric vehicles.
+Another key aspect of global energy demand dynamic is electricity.
+Electricity demand will grow at more than twice the rate of overall demand for energy - led by industrial and digital technologies, household appliances, cooling and electric vehicles.
 Almost half of the increase in energy demand between 2018 and 2040 is expected to be supplied by the power sector, which will involve capacity addition of 5,891 GW.